PedroHRPBS/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image7]

-I finally randomly shuffled the data set and put 20% of the data into a validation set. (model.py line 18)
+I finally randomly shuffled the data set (model.py lines 24, 66) and put 20% of the data into a validation set. (model.py line 18)

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 1 as evidenced by the vehicle completing the track after the fist epoch and overfitting after the second.
+The ideal number of epochs was 1 as evidenced by the vehicle completing the track after the first epoch and overfitting after the second.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.